Ambitus: Laws and restrictions

 A Lex Poetelia (358 BC) forbade candidates canvassing on market days, and going about to the places in the country where people were collected.
 The law was passed mainly to check the pretensions of novi homines, of whom the nobiles were jealous.
 By the Lex Cornelia Baebia (181 BC), those who were convicted of ambitus were incapacitated from being candidates for ten years.
 The Lex Acilia Calpurnia (67 BC) was intended to suppress treating of the electors and other like matters: the penalties were fine, exclusion from the Roman Senate, and perpetual incapacity to hold office.
 The lex Tullia was passed in the consulship of Cicero (63 BC) for the purpose of adding to the penalties of the Acilia Calpurnia.
 The penalty under this lex was ten years' exile.
 This law forbade any person to exhibit public shows for two years before he was a candidate.
-It also forbade candidates hiring persons to attend them and be about their persons.
+It also forbade candidates from hiring persons to attend them and be about their persons.

 In the second consulship of M. Licinius Crassus and Cn.
-Pompeius Magnus (55 BC) the Lex Licinia was passed.
+Pompeius Magnus (55 BC), the Lex Licinia was passed.
 This lex, which is entitled De Sodalitiis, did not alter the previous laws against bribery; but it was specially directed against a particular mode of canvassing, which consisted in employing agents (sodales) to mark out the members of the several tribes into smaller portions, and to secure more effectually the votes by this division of labour.
 This distribution of the members of the tribes was called decuriatio.
 It was an obvious mode of better securing the votes.
 The mode of appointing the judices in trials under the Lex Licinia was also provided by that lex.
 They were called Judices Editicii, because the accuser or prosecutor nominated four tribes, and the accused was at liberty to reject one of them.
 The judices were taken out of the other three tribes; but the mode in which they were taken is not quite clear.
 The penalty under the Lex Licinia was exile, but for what period is uncertain.